thimpat/web-analyst/README.md

 * credentials: Path to a .cjs file containing allowed user list .i.e "/path/to/credentials.cjs" (The above field has precedence over this one)
 * detectionMethodUnique: Whether to use cookie to calculate unique visitors (more precise)
+* hideEarningCharts: To hide charts related to earnings.
+You also must edit the HIDE_EARNING_CHARTS set in stats/config.mjs to true

 <br/>